PrarthanaPanikar/Stock-Market-Data-Analyzer/README.md

 - **Problem Solving**: Debugging and optimization
 - **Communication**: Clear explanations and reports

-## 🏆 Interview Preparation

-### Key Talking Points
-1. **Problem-Solving**: Built solution to analyze stock market data
-2. **Technical Skills**: Python, pandas, visualization, web development
-3. **Financial Knowledge**: Technical analysis, risk management, backtesting
-4. **Project Management**: Complete project from conception to deployment
-5. **Continuous Learning**: Self-motivated learning and skill development

 ### Sample Interview Questions
 - *"Explain your Stock Market Data Analyzer project."*
 - *"What technical challenges did you face and how did you solve them?"*
 - *"How do you ensure data quality in your analysis?"*
 - *"What risk management techniques did you implement?"*
 - *"How would you scale this system for institutional use?"*

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

 ### Development Setup
 ```bash